8base/Tutorials/infinite-scroll-pagination-component-using-graphql-and-vuejs/READme.md

 This will let us (almost) immediately jump into developing our component, so let's install it during our short set up section.

 ## Installing the CLI and dependences
-First we're going to install the Vue CLI and an extra extension package that gives us the ability to use instant prototyping.
+First, we're going to install the Vue CLI and an extra extension package that gives us the ability to use instant prototyping.

 ```bash
 # Install Vue CLI